nevillejackson/Unix/virt-manager/virtiofsmount.md

 ### Recommendation ###
 Use a virtiofs mount if you want to work in the guest on a host filesystem and prefer a graphic interface.
 It is not possible to put a virtiofs mount in `/etc/fstab` in the guest system.
 You have to remount it every time you boot the guest system.
+Correction:
+That last sentence is wrong.
+It is possible to setup a permanent virtiofs mount in the guest system.
+See Reply #44 in this topic, or the file virtiofsaddendum.md